Notes to Constitutionalism

 14. Again, this is not to deny that disputes also arise over less abstract, morally charged constitutional provisions, such as the US Commerce Clause.
 Nor is it to deny that the same deep divisions lie behind these such disputes.

 15. To be both clear and fair, virtually all originalists believe that original understandings are sometimes underdetermined.
 They fail to determine concrete results and decisions about particular cases and issues.
 When this difficulty pops up in a constitutional case, many originalists argue that the judge must sometimes resort to a type of reasoning that is different from constitutional interpretation.
 Keith Whittington (1999a) argues that the American Constitution has a dual nature.
 The first aspect is the degree to which the Constitution acts as a binding set of rules that can be neutrally interpreted and enforced by the courts against government actors.
 This is the process of constitutional interpretation and the desired neutrality is achieved by having judges focus on original, public understandings of the Constitution's terms.
-But according to Whittington, the US Constitution also serves to guide and constrain political actors in the process of making public policy.
+But according to Whittington, the US Constitution also serves to guide political actors in the process of making public policy.
 In so doing, the Constitution is dependent on political actors, both to formulate authoritative, concrete constitutional requirements and rules and to enforce them in future cases.
 Whittington describes this process as constitutional construction as opposed to constitutional interpretation.

 16. Sections 8 and 9 draw extensively from Waluchow 2012.